Updated: 02/11/2022 | February 11th, 2022

 My proposed topic is “How to Visit Tanzania on a Budget,” which will focus on how to get around, eat, and safari without spending a lot or money or doing an expensive tour.
 The idea here is to show people you can travel the country independently.

 Here are links to some of my writing so you can see I can put words together.

 Looking forward to hearing from you.

 Simple and to the point.
 If I like your pitch, I’ll reply.
 Please DO NOT follow up.
 While tenacity can often be appreciated, DO NOT follow up.
 I get too many emails – and following up means you didn’t read this post, which means I’ll automatically delete your pitches!
 If you don’t hear back within two weeks, it means your pitch wasn’t accepted.

-Please follow the rules above too.
-I like people with an attention to details so if you send an email with the wrong subject line or miss any of the other following rules, we’ll delete your pitch!
+I like people with attention to details so if you send an email with the wrong subject line or miss any of the other following rules, we’ll delete your pitch.

 Finally, please note that if you send me a draft and I find that it will be too much work to edit, I reserve the right to reject it.
-Additionally, since I am pretty picky, there’s also 99% chance I’ll ask you to make changes to your draft so please expect notes and rewrites.
+Additionally, since I am pretty picky, there’s also a 99% chance I’ll ask you to make changes to your draft so please expect notes and rewrites.